v1.1

 Contradictions coexist forever.
 Retrieval picks whichever scores higher.

-Newer facts supersede older ones.
+Newer facts revise older ones.
 Retractions are first- class.

-Newer facts supersede older ones.
+Newer facts revise older ones.
 Retractions are first- class.

 Lineage